 |Comprehensive Coverage||This pays for damage to your car if it is damaged by a non-collision event, like a storm or theft.|

 |Personal Injury Protection/Medical Payments Coverage||This covers your own medical expenses in an accident, regardless of who is at fault.|

 |Uninsured/Underinsured Motorist Coverage||This pays for your own medical and car repair bills if you are in an accident with an uninsured or underinsured driver.|

 |Guaranteed Asset Protection (GAP) Coverage||This covers the gap between what is owed on your car's lease or loan and its current value, should your car be totaled.|

 In addition to the company’s standard levels of automobile coverage, MetLife also offers specialty insurance for specific cars and other types of vehicles, including:

 - Classic car insurance

-- Rideshare insurance (exclusively available to Lyft drivers in select states)
+- Rideshare insurance (exclusively available to Lyft drivers in California, Colorado, Illinois, Texas, and Washington)